KevinFunez5/PierresTreats.Solution/README.md

 By Kevin Funez

 ## Description
 This MVC web application allows the user to add Treats and Flavors to the database.
 There exists a many-to-many relationship between Treats and Flavors.
 This app also includes user authentication which prevents a user who is not logged in from make changes.
+Logged in users and add treats and flavors.
+Users that are not logged in can only view treats and flavors.

 ## Technologies Used